bluss/arrayvec/README.rst

 arrayvec
 ========

 A vector with fixed capacity.
-Requires Rust 1.2+.
+Requires Rust 1.12.0 or later.

 Please read the `API documentation here`__